antonpichka/library_architecture_mvvm_modify/package/README.md

 #### NamedVM

-- Classes Names:
-- - Do not use this symbol in the class name as it is used below: 'W'
+##### Purpose: Displays data to the user and manipulates data
+##### Knows about: Model, ListModel, DataForNamed, ModelRepository, ModelTTNamed[TTNamed]TTNamedTTIterator, NamedUtility, TempCacheProvider

+##### Rules

-- A 'NamedVM' called from another 'NamedVM' will be named by its 'Named' as a prefix of 'NamedWNamedVM', and the directories will also be located:
+- A 'NamedVM' called from another 'NamedVM' will be named by its 'Named' as a prefix of 'NamedEENamedVM', and the directories will also be located:
 - - Example:
 - - - UserVM
-- - - - UserWMoviesVM
+- - - - UserEEMoviesVM
-- - - - - UserWMoviesWActorsVM
+- - - - - UserEEMoviesEEActorsVM
 - Private methods that are invoked by other methods using if (Not layout/UI/design methods):
 - - Summary in the form of variables: | Example:
 - - - Summary in the form of variables: